 Even with these caveats, studies have been performed on the Prison Fellowship program trying to determine its effectiveness on recidivism and increasing the length of time after release from prison to re-incarceration.

 A significantly smaller percentage of the participants in the Discipleship Seminars became recifivists as compared to members of the control group.
 The Prison Fellowship subjects also were arrested at a slower rate following release from prison than those in the control group.
 Thus, the Prison Fellowship group maintained a higher survival rate for a longer period of time than the control group.

-Still, studies seem to show that some groups involved in a prison fellowship program may have a genuine long-lasting effect upon the recidivism rates, especially when followed by vocational education training and continued church involvement.
+Still, studies seem to show that prisoners involved in a prison fellowship program may have a genuine long-lasting effect upon the recidivism rates, especially when followed by vocational education training and continued church involvement.

 Follow-up after release from prison is clearly an important factor in ensuring long-lasting positive outcome.
 Vocational education enables ex-prisoners to get a marketable job skill to enable them to provide for themselves and their family without resorting to criminal behavior.